 ThromboStep:

-• The kit contains an R-phycoerythrin (R-PE) conjugated monoclonal antibody, which recognizes a platelet specific antigen.
+• An R-phycoerythrin (R-PE) conjugated monoclonal antibody, which recognizes a platelet specific antigen;

-• The kit also contains polyclonal antibodies conjugated whit fluorescein isothiocyanate (FITC) against total human immunoglobulins, human IgA, IgM and IgG
+• Polyclonal antibodies conjugated whit fluoresce in isothiocyanate (FITC) against total human immunoglobulins, human IgA, IgM, and IgG;

-• The kit contains a polyclonal antibody conjugated whit FITC as a negative control.
+• A polyclonal antibody conjugated whit FITC as a negative control.

 Platelet autoantibody detection is critical for immune thrombocytopenia (ITP) diagnosis and prognosis, and that is the reason why we will need an assay for the quantification of platelet-associated immunoglobulins.
-Immunostep provide a highly sensitive assay with this purpose using flow cytometry.
+ThromboStep kit provides a highly sensitive assay with this purpose, using Flow Cytometry.

 Figure 1: Immune Thrombocytopenia.
 The histograms represent comparison of a healthy control sample (1) and immune thrombocytopenia sample (2).